turbot/guardrails-samples/baselines/azure/azure_sub_create_then_import_ro/README.md

-# Azure Subscription Import Baseline
+# Azure Subscription ReadOnly Import Baseline

-The Azure subscription import baseline terraform configuration lets you import an Azure subscription into your turbot environment, with the necessary roles and permissions.
+The Azure subscription read-only import baseline terraform configuration lets you import an Azure subscription into your turbot environment, with the azure event setup and read-only permissions.

 - It is recommended that you import accounts into Turbot Folders, as it provides greater flexibility and ease of management.
 - Give the role a purposeful name such as `turbot-readonly` (read only) or `turbot-superuser` (for full access).